 - Image Source: Mini Pumpkin Rice Cakes [Vegan, Gluten-Free]

 These Mini Pumpkin Rice Cakes from Joyce Gan make great decorative treats for Thanksgiving as well something everyone will want to try.
-They are made of sweet rice flour, pumpkin puree, and stuffed with adzuki bean paste.
+They are made of sweet rice flour, and pumpkin puree, and stuffed with adzuki bean paste.
 There’s no need to limit how many of these healthy treats you or your kids eat.

 9. Witch Finger Cookies With Strawberry Jam [Vegan, Grain-Free]

 The classic Witch Finger Cookies With Strawberry Jam from Taylor Kiser get a healthy, gluten-free, and paleo vegan makeover!
 They’re easy to make and always a hit at Halloween parties!
-Besides the fact that these cookies are scary and spook-tacular these gruesome, gory fingers for your cookie-munchin’-mouths are super easy.
-And, for those of you that are concerned, taste nothing like a severed finger.
-They’re kind of like a shortbread in the sense that they’re more of a dry cookie — the kind that goes perfectly with coffee or warm apple cider.
+Besides the fact that these cookies are scary and spooktacular these gruesome, gory fingers for your cookie-munchin’-mouths are super easy.
+And, for those of you that are concerned, they taste nothing like a severed finger.
+They’re kind of like shortbread in the sense that they’re more of a dry cookie — the kind that goes perfectly with coffee or warm apple cider.

 10. Halloween Cupcake Cats With Chocolate Avocado Frosting [Vegan, Gluten-Free]

 The assembly process for these Halloween Cupcake Cats With Chocolate Avocado Frosting by Jasmine Briones is a lot of fun, and great for kids, too!
 It does take a bit of effort, but well worth it in the end, just look at the adorable results!
 This deliciously sweet dessert is the perfect way to celebrate Halloween this year.

 11. Halloween Sugar Cookies With Royal Icing [Vegan]